mrbenzeal/AirBnB_clone_test/README.md

 ## Testing :straight_ruler:

-All the test are defined in the `tests` folder.
+Unittests for the HBnB project are defined in the [tests](./tests) folder.

 ### Documentation